allinurl/gwsocket/README.md

 ========

 ## What is it? ##
-**gwsocket** is a free, standalone, no dependencies, WebSocket Server.
-It sits between your application and the client's browser, giving the ability for bidirectional communication between these two with ease and flexibility.
+**gwsocket** is a simple, standalone, language-agnostic, RFC6455 compliant WebSocket Server, written in C. It sits between your application and the client's browser, giving fast bidirectional communication between these two with ease and flexibility.
 More info at:
 [http://gwsocket.io](http://gwsocket.io/?src=gh).

 ![gwsocket terminal](http://gwsocket.io/images/gwsocket-terminal-620.gif?2016050202)